-Mid cap stocks represent a significant portion of the U.S. equity market—about 23%—but they only account for 10% of investment exposure (as of 12/31/2023)1.
+Mid cap stocks represent a significant portion of the U.S. equity market—about 20%—but they only account for 9% of investment exposure (as of 12/31/2024)1.
 With mid caps being under-allocated to and overlooked, it’s not surprising that so many investors are still unaware of the benefits of mid cap investing.

 Mid Cap Stocks: An Investment Opportunity in the “Sweet Spot”

 Mid cap stocks offer a unique investment opportunity for those seeking a balance between growth and stability.
-With market capitalizations ranging from $1 billion to $50 billion, mid caps sit in a sweet spot between large, well-established companies and smaller, higher-risk enterprises.
+Mid caps sit in a sweet spot between large, well-established companies and smaller, higher-risk enterprises.
 Despite being overlooked, mid cap companies are typically more stable than small caps while still offering considerable growth potential compared to their large cap counterparts.
 This blend of dependability and growth potential makes mid caps an appealing choice for investors looking to diversify their portfolios.

 What Defines a Mid Cap Company?